kyleconroy/python-twilio2/docs/usage/notifications.rst

 Deleting Notifications
 ------------------------

 Your account can sometimes generate an inordinate amount of :class:`Notification` resources.
-The :class:`Notifications` resource allows you to delete unecessary notifications.
+The :class:`Notifications` resource allows you to delete unnecessary notifications.

 .. code-block:: python